Skip to main content

 CURRENT RESEARCH

-My research combines the historical study of German culture with theoretical analyses.
+My research combines the historical study of German culture with theoretical analysis.
 I have published broadly on the political culture of Weimar democracy and am currently completing my manuscript, Invisible Fatherland: Constitutional Patriotism in Weimar Germany.
-Building on my earlier work on the discursive forms and symbolic practices of Weimar democracy, the study explores the republic as the birthplace of German constitutional patriotism.
-The metaphor of the “invisible fatherland,” coined by German law professor Gustav Radbruch in 1922, captures the challenge that faced the young democracy: namely to rally the nation around legally coded principles and ideas—such as equality and justice—that are as such are imperceptible to the senses.
-The republic’s symbolic politics endeavored to make these norms and ideals visible and concrete, thus drawing the contours of a liberal democratic alternative to the extremist politics the interwar period also engendered.
+The book's argument revolves around the republic's challenge to rally the nation around legally coded principles and ideas—such as equality and justice—that are as such are imperceptible to the senses.
+The republic’s symbolic politics made these norms and ideals visible and concrete, thus drawing the contours of a democratic alternative to the extremist politics the interwar period also engendered.

-My second book project on "Hitler and the Holocaust: History, Responsibility, Legacy" (under contract with Bloomsbury Academic) provides a concise and adaptable survey of the German dictator and his genocidal regime within an interdisciplinary and transnational framework.
+My second book project on "Hitler and the Holocaust (under contract with Bloomsbury Academic) provides a concise and adaptable survey of the German dictator and his genocidal regime within an interdisciplinary and transnational framework.
 The focus is on deeply intertwined processes of biographical and societal radicalization that culminated in the targeted murder of six million European Jews.
-Progressing from deeply contextualized historical biography to the societal normalization of hatred and genocide, the study shows that Hitler did not pursue his murderous politics on his own.
-Both his rise and regime depended on the support of ordinary German men and women as well as collaboration in allied territories.
-While there would have been no Holocaust without Hitler, understanding his role in the Holocaust requires us to broaden our perspective to the enablers and followers that empowered his rise and regime.
 The book concludes with a discussion of Hitler’s changing representations and legacies today.

 TEACHING

 Teaching is an enjoyable and rewarding component of my academic work.
 Neighbors and Enemies, one of my signature courses, explores the tension in Germany between a chauvinist belief in German racial or cultural superiority and moments of genuine openness to strangers.
 Drawing on a variety of different materials – from history and philosophy to film and literature – the seminar challenges students to consider the construction and deconstruction of images of the “enemy” from different angles.
 My seminars on German and Jews, Germany and the Environment, and Hitler in History and Fiction also practice the careful multi-disciplinarity that characterizes this course.
 My larger survey classes include German History, Nazi Germany, and Western Civilization.
-Together with Kyrill Kunakhovich, I am developing the concept for a large undergraduate lecture course on Fascism in Global Perspective.
+Together with Kyrill Kunakhovich, I have developed a large undergraduate lecture course on Fascism in Global Perspective.
 In general, my teaching gravitates toward a co-creative style of instruction that pays particular attention to the affective logics and representational regimes that shape our understanding of the past.
-My classes at UVa include: